mitranim/prax/readme.md

 * Runs in Node, Deno, and browsers.
 * Nice-to-use in plain JS.
 No build system required.

-Tiny (a few kilobytes _un_-minified) and dependency-free.
+Tiny (a few kilobytes unminified) and dependency-free.
 Native JS module.

 ## TOC